-You’ll love these Amazing Kitchen Sink Cookies!
-Filled with M&M candy, pecans, pretzels AND two different types of chocolate, they really do have almost everything but the kitchen sink inside them!
+You’ll love these Amazing Kitchen Sink Cookies.
+Filled with M&M’s, pecans, pretzels and chocolate, they really do have everything but the kitchen sink in them.

 To be honest, I don’t know what a traditional ‘kitchen sink’ cookie is.

 But I assume it’s one that’s overflowing with ALL the good things.
 And that’s EXACTLY what these Amazing Kitchen Sink Cookies are all about.